marcsstevenson/OpenApiGeneratorTesting/README.md

 - Java runtime
 - Node
-- openapi-generator-cli installed (version 6.6.0 used in this example)
+- openapi-generator-cli installed (version 6.6.0 of openapi-generator used in this example)

   npm install -g @openapitools/openapi-generator-cli